Priyakanta Laishram: 2015–Present: Socially relevant and unconventional short films

 Laishram stated the following in an interview with Scroll.in on his transition from making films for children on mobile phones to social issue-based films:"My film-making journey so far has had two phases.
 I was nine-years-old when I began making films with a Nokia N70 mobile phone.
 When I made those films, I was a child.
 Therefore, they had a stronger kid vibe.
 The second phase began after my senior secondary education.
-Sexual identity crisis, sexual harassment/abuse, mom’s ALS diagnosis and her death, living by myself in Chandigarh and Mumbai, exploring my sexuality, coming out, and dad's remarriage – many such life-altering events occurred between the first and second phases of my film-making journey, and I also discovered who I was.
+Sexual identity crisis, sexual harassment/abuse, mom's ALS diagnosis and her death, living by myself in Chandigarh and Mumbai, and dad's remarriage – many such life-altering events occurred between the first and second phases of my film-making journey, and I also discovered who I was.
 Since the second stage of his career as a filmmaker, Laishram has gained recognition for drawing attention to social issues that are either shameful or taboo.
-His films are known for focusing on taboo subjects such as child abuse, male rape, LGBTQ issues, gender neutrality, and drug menace.
+His films are known for focusing on taboo subjects such as child abuse, male rape, LGBTQ issues, gender neutrality, and substance abuse.

 Laishram in 2009, at the age of 11 receiving a Nokia award from the then IPS Officer Thokchom Radheshyam.

 In 2015, he wrote, edited, and directed the film It's Not My Choice, which stars Bishesh Huirem, the first Indian to represent India in Miss International Queen 2016, and depicts the story of a young transgender person named Sanathoi who is deprived of her basic rights.
 For the movie, Laishram was featured in Gaylaxy Magazine.
 The film received critical acclaim upon its premiere, with critics applauding Laishram's direction and writing in particular.
 The Sangai Express wrote, "Priyakanta Laishram's ability to maintain a straightforward and concise screenplay and dialogue without becoming didactic in conveying his intended message is truly praiseworthy.
 It is undeniable that he excels in his writing and directorial skills, as evidenced by his remarkable work in this film," while E-Pao cited the film as "One of the most impactful films on transgender visibility".'
 Laishram won Best Film On Social Cause at the Highland Independent Film Festival 2015, Best Story and Best Filmmaker For A Cause at the Jalandhar Short Film Festival 2015.

-I am Special, a documentary fiction movie he directed, was released in 2017.
-The true narrative of six disabled persons served as the basis for the film.
+In 2017, he wrote, edited, and directed I Am Special, a documentary-fiction film about disabled individuals.
+The film comprises six segments and draws on two real-life narratives, including that of his mother, who had amyotrophic lateral sclerosis (ALS), along with four fictionalised stories.
+I Am Special is the first English-language docufiction film made by a Manipuri.
+He received the Out of the Box Award at the Symbiosis Allied Media Awards for the film in 2018.
+Poknapham reviewed the film positively, noting that the film treats disability as a lived condition shaped by social attitudes, access, and everyday experience, with clarity and care.